litesolutions/cache-utcov/README.md

   command](http://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=RCOS_czbreak)
   can be used to collect traces in INT code in a non interactive manner, and to a dedicated device (and that includes a file): `zbreak /TRACE:ON:thefile`.

-Those two elements and others can be used to perform a full unit test run and coverage report.

 ## Help needed